 The School of Architecture welcomes international applicants in both undergraduate and graduate programs.

-Tulane's central Undergraduate Admissions department has a comprehensive web site with information for international undergraduate applicants.
-If you still have questions, please do not hesitate to reach out to our Admissions Advisor, Maggie Williams, or the Director of Undergraduate Advising and Student Affairs, Emily Parsons.
+Tulane's central Undergraduate Admissions department has a comprehensive website with information for international undergraduate applicants.
+If you still have questions, please do not hesitate to reach out to our Admissions Coordinator, Abby Lukens.

 All Tulane School of Architecture graduate programs are open to international students.
 TOEFL or IELTS scores are required for all non-native English speakers.
 Browse our frequently asked questions below for more information or reach out to our Admissions Coordinator, Abby Lukens.